allebone/help.omni.af.mil/docs/PEX/Displays.md

 Basic users can access all functionality in My PEX.

 !!! note "Note"
-    If you are scheduled for an event "owned" by another unit, that event wil appear in your calendar.
+    If you are scheduled for an event "owned" by another unit, that event will appear in your calendar.
 Your visibility into the event may be limited by your permission level in that unit.

 _Rules_
 My PEX interfaces with multiple modules throughout PEX.
 Scheduling information interfaces only with the Scheduler.
 Information from legacy scheduling modules \(Flying Schedule, Commitments Board, etc.\) is viewable on My Page.

 _Module Notes_
 My PEX uses responsive design to automatically resize, hide, shrink, or enlarge how pages display on multiple devices; desktops, tablets, and phones.
 These instructions describe how PEX displays on a desktop monitor.
 Depending on the device used, some features and controls may appear compressed.
-Al functionality is present regardless of the device used.
+All functionality is present regardless of the device used.

 _Controls_
 Access My PEX by logging into PEX, or navigate to Displays > My PEX.
 If, when logging into PEX, you still land on the legacy My Page, go to My Preferences \(top right\), Default Home Page, select the My PEX radio button, and click Save Preferences.
 Log out and log back in, and you will land on My PEX.